Train GraphicClick on the map to explore geographics

 In addition, the 5-car option actually helps us use the carriages much more efficiently - for example, this would give us the much more sensible option of running a 5-car SET (Super Express Train (now IET)) to Camarthen, where loadings are relatively low, freeing up the other 'half' to work a different route.

-We should also remember the huge increase in service frequencies we intend to offer - a 70% increase (54 extra trains a day between Paddington and BTM (Bristol Temple Meads (strictly, it should be BRI)) and BPW» (Bristol Parkway - next trains)) between Paddington and Bristol - which also significantly drive capacity improvements.
+We should also remember the huge increase in service frequencies we intend to offer - a 70% increase (54 extra trains a day between Paddington and BTM (Bristol Temple Meads (strictly, it should be BRI) but BTM is a commonly used alternative)) and BPW» (Bristol Parkway - next trains)) between Paddington and Bristol - which also significantly drive capacity improvements.

 Logged